 You see, I would argue that we don’t necessarily need an overarching word; it’s redundant, because people don’t need to be split apart from “mainstream” society – you see the difficulties there already.
 Why should there be a mainstream and non-mainstream society?
 Why can’t we work on curing and accommodating differences, to ensure that everyone can contribute to their communities?

-So many phrases are used instead of disability, and I’m sorry, but I just find them patronising and rather insult; special needs, differently-able, different, ability not disability, inclusive, and so on.
+So many phrases are used instead of disability, and I’m sorry, but I just find them patronising and rather insulting; special needs, differently-able, different, ability not disability, inclusive, and so on.

 The comedian Adam Hills has a part of his leg missing and, in an interview with the Guardian in 2012, declared “mutant” a much better word than “disabled”.
 “It sounds so much cooler,” he said.
 I can imagine that some people would actually quite like the thought of that, especially fans of comic books like the X-Men, but I struggle to imagine that catching on more generally.